What to expect

 ⦁ dates and times of the counselling sessions

 ⦁ clarification of the professional nature of the counsellor/client relationship

 how and when the counsellor can be contacted outside of sessions.

 Counselling often requires you to discuss upsetting emotions and painful memories.
 Bringing up these thoughts can feel difficult to start with and, initially, you may feel worse.
 This process is necessary to move forward and in time, you should start to feel better.

 To get the most from your counselling sessions you should aim to make them consistent.
 Some sessions will feel more helpful than others, but it is important to realise that everything your counsellor is doing is designed to help you in the long run, even if it doesn’t feel like it in the beginning.

 It is also worth remembering that counselling is not a quick fix and that your counsellor will not be able to ‘fi you’ or tell you what to do.
 The counselling process requires a strong relationship between you and your counsellor and a degree of effort on your part – together these two elements create a successful method to help you resolve your issues.

 What the first session brings

-The first session is an assessment session to enable me to know the basic facts about you and the people circle around you.
-During the 60 minutes, I will start to get to know you and about the issues that are preventing you to move forward.
+The assessment costs £25.00 and is to get to know the basic facts about you and the wide circle of people around you.
+During this time I will start to get to know you and about the issues that are preventing you to move forward.
 All that you tell me is kept in the strictness of confidence.
-From this session we can discuss how counselling can help you and we can make a plan to move you forward.
-The next sessions can be planned and payment arrangements made.
+From this session, we can discuss how counselling can help you and we can make a plan to move you forward.

 If your plan involves animal assisted intervention then you can decide on which animal you prefer for example dog or cat.
 You will then be introduced to your therapy animal to check you are comfortable with that pet, then therapy can begin.